betuliskender/Fullstack_Project/README.md

 ### 4. Access the containers by going into either:
      http://localhost:3000 (frontend)
      http://localhost:5000/api (backend)

+     For MongoDB use MongoDB Compass and connect to:

+     localhost:27017

 ### 5. If you make changes to the project, simply run this command:
      docker-compose up